 Once this condition appears, the eye will begin to suffer from dryness known as keratoconjunctivitis sicca.This condition is uncomfortable for the dog and administering daily treatment can be frustrating and time-consuming for the dog's caregiver.
 Surgery, the only viable treatment for cherry eye in dogs, can be performed by any veterinarian.
 In the most common procedure known as the tucking method, a stitch is used to hold the gland in its original position.
 While complications are infrequent, one common fault of this procedure is that the stitch does not hold and the cherry eye returns.
 If this occurs, you may want to consider having a veterinary ophthalmologist (eye specialist) perform a second surgery to increase the likelihood that the second surgery will be a permanent success.

-One of our foster dogs, a pit bull named Noah, had canine cherry eye when he came to us.
+One of our foster dogs, a pit bull named Noah, had this condition when he came to us.
 Our veterinarian performed surgery to re-place the gland into position.
 The cherry eye has not returned and Noah lives the life of a very happy dog.
-In our rescue, We have maybe one foster dog per year with this affliction, including a dachshund and poodle.
+In our rescue, we have maybe one foster dog per year with this affliction, including a dachshund and poodle.
 Both had the same surgery as Noah and have since been adopted.
-Through my experience, I would say this condition is somewhat common but happily there is a reliable surgery to resolve cherry eye in dogs.
+Through my experience, I would say this condition is somewhat common but happily there is a reliable surgery to resolve it.